money-on-chain/stable-protocol-core-v2/README.md

 Mythril is a security analysis tool for EVM bytecode.
 It detects security vulnerabilities in smart contracts built for Ethereum, Hedera, Quorum, Vechain, Roostock, Tron and other EVM-compatible blockchains.
 It uses symbolic execution, SMT solving and taint analysis to detect a variety of security vulnerabilities

-First, get the last docker image
+First, install from Pypi (Python 3.6-3.9)

-`docker pull mythril/myth`
+`pip3 install mythril`

 compile contracts

 `npm run compile`

-then, execute this command
+then, for example, execute this command to analyze MocCACoinbase contracts

-`npm run mythril`
+`npm run mythril:MocCACoinbase`

 for more information [here](https://github.com/ConsenSys/mythril)